 Flush the toilet again to check if the tank is filling properly now.
 If not, try adjusting the arm again until the right amount of water flows into the tank.
 Tuning a float arm can be tricky, so you may need professional assistance if your toilet is not flushing after you try this approach.

 Check the Chain

 If the toilet is not flushing because the handle doesn’t work, there’s no need to search the internet for a “plumber near me.”
 This issue has an easy fix that doesn’t even require specialized tools.

 Just follow these steps, and you’ll be flushing in no time:

 If the flapper appears worn or damaged, replace it with a new one.
 It is an inexpensive item that you can find at any Northborough, MA home improvement store or have installed by any of the professionals at Sharp Plumbing & Heating.

-If you’ve tried all of the DIY fixes and your toilet not flushing is still an issue, call Sharp Plumbing & Heating today.
+If you’ve tried all of the DIY fixes and your toilet, not flushing is still an issue, call Sharp Plumbing & Heating today.
+We proudly serve in Northborough, MA, and surrounding communities.
 There could be a more serious problem that only an experienced plumber can diagnose and repair.